 Everyone has a different lifestyle.
 What might be suitable from one person's perspective, may not be true for others.
 There are several student housing search options that are not fulfilling the demands for each individual.
 Various needs such as budget, proximity to their school as well as shopping and services, and personal preference all play a major role in the selection of a rental search.
 There are a few common things that each individual should consider from a rental property:

 Make sure your lease is in the form of a written contract.
 Never provide money until you are certain of your decision to rent.
-Always ask for a payment receipt from your landlord.
+Always ask for a payment receipt from your housing provider.
 Ensure the rental meets the minimum health and safety standards.

 Fake housing ads on various channels such as Facebook groups, Kijiji, Craigslist and other social media, are often aimed at university students looking for last-minute rentals.
 These fake ads generally ask for an online rent deposit but the problem is there's no apartment.
 Here are some ways to avoid falling victim to a fake rental advertisement: